Martha Kubik, Ph.D., R.N.

 Member, U.S. Preventive Services Task Force

 Martha Kubik, Ph.D., R.N., is the director of the Department of Nursing at the Temple University College of Public Health and the David R. Devereaux endowed professor in nursing.
 From 2015 to 2018, she was a standing member of the National Institutes of Health’s Community-level Health Promotion Study Section.
+In November 2018, Dr. Kubik was inducted as a fellow in the American Academy of Nurses.

 Dr. Kubik has a long history of extramural-funded research as a principal or co-investigator, with a focus on youth and families and low-income and minority populations.
 She is nationally recognized in the field of childhood obesity prevention and has made important contributions to the evidence on the multifactorial and multilevel influences that contribute to energy imbalance and overweight and obesity among children and youth.
 Her work on advancing the understanding of the school food environment has informed school nutrition policy at national and international levels.
 Her other research examines the role of school nursing in obesity prevention, including a clinical trial funded by the National Institute of Nursing Research.